-Your son or daughter is about to enter a time that is both exciting and frightening
+Your student is about to enter a time that is both exciting and frightening – a period

-a period of their lives that will leave them very different from the way they were
+of their lives that will leave them very different from the way they were previously.

-previously.
-Like it or not, you are entering this period with him or her.
-You will
+Like it or not, you are entering this period with them.
+You will experience the same

 Tips for Supporting Your Student